yasinbozat/routing-nginx-to-container/README.md

 ###

 Routing the web pages with nginx and gunicorn in Docker.
-Will be applications running in diffrent  ports
+Will be applications running in diffrent  ports.

 ###